jdhenshaw/scousepy/README.md

 Stage 1
 -------

-Here ``scousepy'' identifies the spatial area over which to fit the data.
+Here ``scousepy`` identifies the spatial area over which to fit the data.
 It generates a grid of spectral averaging areas (SAAs).
 The user is required to provide the width of the spectral averaging area.
 Extra refinement of spectral averaging areas (i.e. for complex regions) can be controlled using the keyword